 - Out Of Touch: You’re marketing to the average John, but your social proof is filled with high profiles.
 Dig for the gems that really represent your audience.

-Using positive social proof is an incredibly powerful marketing tool.
+Although negative social proof can be devastating, using positive social proof is an incredibly powerful marketing tool.
 It sends the message that an action is socially accepted, dramatically increasing your conversions.
 Stay on the plus side and reap the benefits of using social influence in your marketing tactics!